sirbh/helsinki-city-bike/readme.md

 ```
 docker compose -f docker-compose.test.yml up
 ```
-The above command will run the e2e test automaticaly but to run unit test you need to open the bash for the container `backend-tes` with the following command:
+The above command will run the e2e test automaticaly but to run unit test you need to open the bash for the container `backend-test` with the following command:

 ```
 docker exec -it backend-test bash
 ```

+After running above command you can access the terminal to the backend server and unit test can be run by `npm run test`

+## API Documentation

+### Journeys API

+1. `/api/journeys`  return journey details and total journeys records.

+ - `?take=10&?page=2` both "take"(number of records) and "page"(page number) are required.
+ - `?sort_prop=duration&order=asc`
+ - `?filter_prop=departure_station_id&id=512`

+### Stations API

+1. `/api/stations/`

+ - `?take=10&?page=2`

+2. `/api/stations/search`

+ - `?query=aa`

+3. `/api/stations/${id}`

+ - `12`

+## Further scope of improvements

+ - Functionality to add stations with help of GooglePlaces API.
+ - Functionality to add journeys.
+ - Cypress test can be moved into its own folder.
+ - Performance can be improved using hooks like `useMemo` and `useCallback`.
+ - Adding authentication so that only some privileged use can add stations and journeys.
+ - More validations can be added to database.
+ - Relations can be added to database.